 One day, he just knew that she would figure it out — she needed him.

-In August, a news item about King Mohammed’s plane crash scrolled on his ear Dot’s news feed — among other AI selected topics.
+In August, a news item about King Mohammed’s plane crash scrolled in his info feed — from his ear Dot — among other AI selected topics.
 Otherwise, Saburian events did not make mainstream news.

 “Any suspicion that the king’s plane was sabotaged?”

 “Saburia has its rebels,” Campbell speculated, “But swapping out a king for his son does not make sense as something they would do…”

 “Let’s talk again this weekend,” Garcia suggested.
 “I may know more by then.
 David, I’m working long hours.
 I have to go to bed.
 I only got four hours of sleep last night.”